intercom/minicom-public/django/README.md

 # Django

 Welcome to the Django backend!

+There's nothing to be done here for the interview set-up, but feel free to look around! 👀

-For all operations run them from the project root folder.
+For all operations, run them from the project root folder.

 ## Setup